Laís Bodanzky

-Laís Bodanzky (born 23 September 1969) is a Brazilian film director.
+Laís Bodanzky (born 23 September 1969) is a Brazilian film director, producer and screenwriter.
 She is best known for Brainstorm, a film about the situation in mental institutions in Brazil.

 Over 15 years, she has coordinated the educational Tela Brasil social projects, showing movies in low-income areas of Brazil, fostering the Brazilian film industry and bringing over one million people to movie theaters, most for the first time in their lives.